 The History of Hemp

-- 8000 BC: There is proof of hemp being one of the earliest crops to be cultivated is found in Asia.
-It extended quickly throughout Europe, Africa and South America, where seeds and oil were used for pottery and mainly food.
+- 8000 BC: Proof of hemp cultivation is found in Asia.
+It extended quickly throughout Europe, Africa and South America, where seeds and oil were used for pottery and food.

-- 600-200 BC: The use of hemp continues across northern Europe, with hemp rope found in southern Russia and Greece and hemp seeds and leaves found in Germany.
+- 600-200 BC: The popularity of hemp continues to grow across northern Europe, with hemp rope found in southern Russia and Greece and hemp seeds and leaves found in Germany.

-- 100 BC: China makes use of hemp to make paper.
+- 100 BC: China uses hemp to make paper.

-- 1533: King Henry VII of England makes hemp a crop essential by taxing farmers if they don’t produce it.
+- 1533: King Henry VII of England makes hemp an essential crop by taxing farmers if they don’t produce it.

-- 1606: North America first encounters hemp as a staple item to make clothes, shoes, ropes, paper and food.
+- 1606: North America realizes hemp to make clothes, shoes, ropes, paper and food.

-- 1929: Ban on alcohol is removed from United States law.
+- 1929: America ends prohibition.
 The first commissioner of the Federal Bureau of Narcotics, Harry Anslinger, tells the public that cannabis is ‘a devil drug’, but scientists can’t find any evidence of cannabis being harmful.

-- 1937: The Marihuana Tax Act is passed in the United States, taxing anyone who deals with any cannabis product.
-In Europe, the farming of hemp is not legally banned but commercial cultivation ceases due to reduced demand compared to more popular, artificially produced fibers.
+- 1937: The Marihuana Tax Act is passed in the United States, taxing anyone who deals with cannabis products.
+In Europe, the demand for artificial fibers increases so commercial cultivation of hemp ceases.

-- 1942-1945: The tax on cultivation is revoked during WWII by the US government, who requires it to make uniforms, canvas, ropes.
-The government promotes a pro-hemp documentary named Hemp for Victory, wanting farmers to produce hemp to support the war.
-The U.S. Department of Agriculture encourages the making of hemp and releases articles showing its benefits, leading to over 400,000 ha of hemp grown throughout the Midwest and Southeast.
+- 1942-1945: During WWII, the tax on cultivation is revoked by the US government, who requires it to make uniforms, canvas, ropes.
+The government promotes a pro-hemp documentary named Hemp for Victory, promoting hemp production in support of the war.
+The U.S. Department of Agriculture encourages the production of hemp and releases articles showing its benefits.
+Over 400,000 hectares of hemp is grown throughout the Midwest and Southeast.

 - 1960s: Following the ratification of the UN Single Convention on Narcotic Drugs, cannabis – without differentiation between hemp and marijuana – is banned in most countries.
 In the US, it is classified as a Schedule 1 drug, grouping the plant with heroin and LSD.
 This results in many countries doing the same, preventing research and production.

-- 1971: In the UK, cultivation licenses are issued by the Home Office under the Misuse of Drugs Act, allowing hemp cultivation for non-drug purposes and referring to the plant as industrial hemp.
+- 1971: The UK issues cultivation licenses under the Misuse of Drugs Act.
+This allows hemp a cultivation for non-drug purposes and begins referring to it as industrial hemp.

 - 2007: The very first hemp licenses in the US in +50 years are given to 2 farmers in North Dakota.

 - 2014: President Obama signs the Farm Bill into law, giving way to research institutions to pilot hemp farming programs.
-The Farm Bill legally separates hemp from marijuana and legalizes the cultivation of industrial hemp for research purposes, defining industrial hemp as Cannabis Sativa L. plants with 0.3% concentration of THC or less (the psychotropic cannabinoid).
+The Farm Bill legally separates hemp from marijuana and legalizes the cultivation of industrial hemp for research purposes.
+It defines industrial hemp as Cannabis Sativa L. plants with 0.3% concentration of THC or less.